Development of an Ergonomic Euphonium

 It is also ideal for tuba or trombone players that want a euphonium for doubling in the orchestra.
 The left pointing bell will fit in with the ensemble better and project more clearly.

-The Festivo will be available from late May 2017 and can be ordered on-line here.
+The Festivo will be available from late May 2017.

 Back to blog